 In many career paths, it’s relatively easy to move into middle management.
-But, transitioning into corporate, regional, or other upper-level management positions can require something else.
+But, transitioning into corporate, regional, business analyst positions, or other upper-level management positions can require something else.

 Whether you’re looking to stay at your current employer and simply move up the ladder, or you’re wanting to make a jump into management at a different company, obtaining an MBA may give you the boost you need.

 Business People Looking to Land a Director or CXO Position

 In many top companies, it’s nearly impossible to end up in a director or CXO position without an MBA on your resume.

 Sometimes it’s possible to work your way up.
 But in many cases, you’ll be passed over every time, possibly even for fresh or recent grads who have a higher credential.

 So, if you’re a businessperson with a few years of experience and have your eyes on making it to the top leadership rung.
 Obtaining an MBA can help give you the boost you need.

 This won’t necessarily guarantee your success, of course.
 However, managing an enterprise company at that level is an entirely different situation than lower-level management or managing a small company.
 That is why many times an MBA or decades of experience are required to even be considered.